swaptacular/swpt_accounts/protocol.rst

    number.

 .. [#] ``change_ts`` and ``change_seqnum`` can be used to reliably
-  determine the correct order of a sequence of changes, even if the changes occured in a very short period of time.
+  determine the correct order in a sequence of `AccountChange`_ messages, even if the changes occured in a very short period of time.
 When considering two changes, ``change_ts`` fields MUST be compared first, and only if they are equal, ``change_seqnum`` fields MUST be compared as well.
 Note that when comparing ``change_seqnum`` fields, care MUST be taken to correctly deal with the possible 32-bit integer wrapping.
-  For example, to decide whether ``seqnum2`` is later than ``seqnum1``, the following expression MAY be used: ``0 < (seqnum2 - seqnum1) % 0x100000000 < 0x80000000``.
-Timestamps must also be
-  compared with care, because precision might have been lost when they were saved to the database.
+For example, to decide whether ``seqnum2`` is later than ``seqnum1``, the following expression may be used: ``0 < (seqnum2 - seqnum1) % 0x100000000 < 0x80000000``.
+Timestamps must also be compared with care, because precision might have been lost when they were saved to the database.

 .. [#] Note that the ``interest`` field shows the amount of interest accumulated on the account only up to the ``change_ts``